fabrylab/pyTFM/docs/installation.rst

 pyTFM can be installed in several ways.
-The most straight forward way is to download the package from `github <https://github.com/fabrylab/traction_force_microscopy>`_, unzip the files, open a terminal and navigate into the "pyTFM" folder.
+The most straight forward way is to download the package from `github <https://github.com/fabrylab/traction_force_microscopy>`_, unzip the files, open a terminal and navigate into the "pyTFM-master".
+Depending on how you unzip there you might need to go to "pyTFM-master/pyTFM-master".
+In this folder you should see a file called "setup.py".
 Next, install the package with pip:

     ``pip install -e .``